Skip to main content

 Expr(value)

-The Expr function is used to evaluate another expression (value), which can be either a string or a property name, or an expression that evaluates to a string value.
-This will be interpreted as an expression and expr() will return its evaluated value as a string.
+Evaluates another expression (value), which can be a string, a property name, or an expression that evaluates to a string.
+The function interprets the value as an expression and returns its evaluated result as a string.

 Examples